Aqua adventures: Sydney’s must-try water activities

 Destination NSW

-Whitewater rafting in Sydney?
-It’s a thing in the west at Penrith Whitewater Stadium.
-Jump into the natural rollercoaster of a rushing watercourse, initially built for the Olympic Games in 2000.
-Today, it’s the only human-made river of its kind in the Southern Hemisphere with 14,000 litres per second of raging whitewater, roughly guiding you through a course filled with obstacles.
+If you’re looking for an adrenaline rush, head to Penrith Whitewater Stadium, where whitewater rafting delivers all the thrills.
+Jump into the exhilarating rollercoaster of a rushing watercourse, originally built for the Olympic Games in 2000.
+Today, it remains the only human-made river of its kind in the Southern Hemisphere, with 14,000 litres per second of raging whitewater guiding you through a course filled with obstacles.

-Another place to get wet is Cables Wake Park, also in Penrith and replete with facilities for cable skiing, wakeboarding and knee-boarding across two main cable lakes.
-The on-site Aqua Park is the perfect place for the young (and the young at heart) to cool off when the weather warms up, featuring inflatable slides, trampolines and obstacles.
+Another great spot to dive into the water is Cables Wake Park, for another action-packed day out in Penrith.
+The water park boasts excellent facilities for cable skiing, wakeboarding and knee-boarding across two expansive cable lakes.
+The on-site Aqua Park is the perfect place for the young (and the young at heart) to cool off when the weather warms up, with inflatable slides, trampolines, obstacles and more on offer.

-Nearby, Jetpack Adventures Penrith blasts hundreds of litres of water through specially designed thrust nozzles to enable you to fly as high as 10 metres above the water.
-And then try the fly-board craze: with a water-jet-powered board attached to your feet you can soar above the water and dive under it like a dolphin.
+At Jetpack Adventures in Penrith, hundreds of litres of water are blasted through specially designed thrust nozzles, propelling you as high as 10 metres above the water.
+For an extra thrill, try fly-boarding: strapped to a water-jet-powered board, you can hover above the water and swoop down to dive beneath the surface.

 Stand-up paddleboards are available for hire at various locations across Sydney.
-In the east, try Rose Bay Aquatic Hire and Point Piper Kayaks; in the north, drop in on Manly Kayak Centre, Balmoral Paddle Surf and Paddlecraft in Pittwater; in the south, Bundeena Kayaks and the Audley Boatshed in the Royal National Park; and in the west, Horizon Line near the Nepean River.
+In the east, try Rose Bay Aquatic Hire and Point Piper Kayaks; in the north visit Balmoral Paddle Surf and Paddlecraft in Pittwater; in the south, Bundeena Kayaks and the Audley Boatshed in the Royal National Park; and in the west, Horizon Line near the Nepean River.
 For something a little different, why not try yoga on a paddleboard?
-Flow mOcean in Manly offers ocean-based yoga on a paddleboard.
+Flow mOcean in Manly offers ocean-based yoga sessions that take your practice to the water.

-The clarity of the water along the Sydney coastline makes it perfect for snorkelling expeditions.
-In the north, Dive Centre Manly and Ecotreasures offer snorkelling tours, and you can also explore the wonderous underwater world at Palm Beach, Chowder Bay and Shelly Beach.
-In the south, Clovelly, Gordons Bay, Bare Island and Wattamolla all offer spectacular snorkelling conditions.
+The crystal-clear water of Sydney’s coastline makes it a next-level location for snorkelling enthusiasts.
+In the north, Dive Centre Manly and Ecotreasures offer curated snorkelling tours of the vibrant underwater worlds near Palm Beach, Chowder Bay and Shelly Beach.
+To the south, Clovelly, Gordons Bay, Bare Island and Wattamolla all offer some of the city’s most spectacular snorkelling locations.

-Read more: A guide to all the sea creatures you'll see at the best snorkelling spots in Sydney
+Read more: The best snorkelling spots in Sydney

-From the biodiversity at Shelly Beach to shipwrecks off the Northern Beaches coastline, there is plenty to explore with a tank strapped on underwater in Sydney.
-Dive Centre Manly offers dive courses and guided dives.
-Sydney Underwater Scooter Tours has a guided tour of Gordons Bay.
-Chowder Bay, Bare Island, Long Reef Beach and Palm Beach all offer sensational dive sites.
+From the rich biodiversity of Shelly Beach to eerie shipwrecks scattered off the Northern Beaches coastline, Sydney has an abundance of underwater realms waiting to be explored.
+Dive Centre Manly offers dive courses and guided expeditions, while Sydney Underwater Scooter Tours provides a guided tour of Gordons Bay.
+From Chowder Bay to Bare Island, and north to Long Reef and Palm Beach, there is no shortage of sensational dive sites brimming with marine life.

 Read more: The best scuba diving spots in Sydney

-There are surf beaches all along the coast, including National Surfing Reserves at Bondi, Cronulla, Maroubra, Manly and North Narrabeen.
-If you want to learn to surf or hone your skills, lessons are available at a number of beaches, such as Lets Go Surfing Bondi Surf School, Manly Surf School and Chix Surf School.
+Sydney’s iconic coastline offers so many surf breaks, including National Surfing Reserves at Bondi, Cronulla, Maroubra, Manly and North Narrabeen.
+Whether you’re looking to learn to surf or your skills, there are a range of expert surf schools to choose from, including Lets Go Surfing Bondi Surf School, Manly Surf School and Chix Surf School in Freshwater.

 Read more: Where to find your nearest surf break

-Climb aboard for a day of harbour sailing and cruise past the city's most famous icons beneath a billowing sail.
-Or, hire a skipper and a yacht from EastSail in Rushcutters Bay, and explore one of the world’s finest natural harbours before dropping anchor in a secluded bay for lunch.
-Learn how to sail with Sydney by Sail, which offers IYT-accredited training from beginners through to skippers.
-For an indulgent experience, take a cruise with Champagne Sailing or Sydney Luxury Cruise.
+Climb aboard for an unforgettable day of harbour sailing and cruise past the city's most famous icons beneath a billowing sail.
+For a more personal adventure, hire a skipper and a yacht from EastSail in Drummoyne, and enjoy a leisurely exploration of one of the world’s most beautiful natural harbours before dropping anchor in a secluded bay for lunch.
+For those eager to learn how to sail, Sydney by Sail offers IYT-accredited training, catering to everyone from beginners to aspiring skippers.
+If you’re seeking the ultimate in luxury, take a cruise with Champagne Sailing or Sydney Luxury Cruise.

 Read more: A guide to boating on Sydney Harbour

-While most of Sydney Harbour’s water traffic goes at a leisurely pace, there are some boats that reach speeds of 75km/h.
-Welcome to Thunder Jet Boat, which offers thrilling rides that take you out to the extremes of Sydney Heads where you encounter the ocean swells at full throttle – rock out to an Aussie music soundtrack while you zip about.
-Oz Jet Boating and Harbour Jet offer similar rides, whisking you under the Harbour Bridge and past the Opera House, getting you wet with 270-degree turns.
+While Sydney Harbour is typically known for bobbing sailboats and the familiar chug of the iconic Manly Ferry, some boats reach exhilarating speeds of 75km/h.
+Enter, Thunder Jet Boat, which offers a high-octane experience that takes you out to the extremes of Sydney Heads.
+Brace yourself for the rush as you face the ocean swells at full throttle, all while rocking out to an Aussie music soundtrack.
+Oz Jet Boating and Harbour Jet offer similar rides, whisking you under the Harbour Bridge and past the Opera House, making a splash with 270-degree turns. .

-Ride your own jet ski, without the need for a license, while exploring the stunning Hawkesbury River on the northern edge of Sydney.
-With Jet Ski Safaris NSW you whizz past islands and under towering sandstone cliffs, cruise under the railway and freeway bridges, snake along isolated mangrove sections of the meandering river and learn about the history of this majestic river.
-Stop off at Spencer for a break where you can have something delicious to eat and a nice cold beverage.
-It’s a ride that you’ll never forget.
+Experience the excitement of riding a jet ski, without the need for a licence, as you explore the stunning Hawkesbury River on Sydney’s northern periphery.
+With Jet Ski Safaris NSW you whizz past lush islands and under towering sandstone cliffs, cruise under railway and freeway bridges, glide along isolated mangrove sections of the meandering waterway, and learn about the history of this majestic river.
+It’s an unmissable adventure that you won’t soon forget.

-Whales often cruise close to shore, so they are easy to spot, and have even been known to pop up inside Sydney Harbour.
-Cape Solander in Kamay Botany Bay National Park is one of the best vantage points with a covered viewing platform and information boards.
+Whales have even been known to venture into the waters of Sydney Harbour itself.
+For prime viewing, Cape Solander in Kamay Botany Bay National Park has a covered viewing platform and information boards.
 There's also accessible access and disabled parking right by the platform.
-The cliff-top walking trails Bondi to Coogee Coastal Walk and The Federation Cliff Walk from Dover Heights to Watsons Bay also offer fantastic viewing opportunities.
+The scenic cliff-top walking trails, such as the Bondi to Coogee Coastal Walk and The Federation Cliff Walk from Dover Heights to Watsons Bay, also offer fantastic opportunities for whale watching.

-If you want to get even closer to these majestic creatures, hop aboard a whale-watching cruise.
-During the season, cruises depart every day from Circular Quay, Darling Harbour and Manly.
-Book a cruise with Whale Watching Sydney, Oz Whale Watching, Ocean Extreme, Manly Ocean Adventures or Captain Cook Cruises, which can take you to some of the best vantage points on their small, fast vessels.
+For a more intimate experience, hop aboard a whale-watching cruise.
+During the season, daily departures from Circular Quay, Darling Harbour and Manly offer the chance to get up close to these majestic creatures.
+Book a cruise with Whale Watching Sydney, Oz Whale Watching, Ocean Extreme or Captain Cook Cruises, which can take you to some of the best vantage points on their small, fast vessels.

-Make a splash in one of Sydney’s beautiful ocean and outdoor pools.
-Dotted along the coastline and harbour’s edge, they are a spectacular place to swim, and many are more than 100 years old.
-Arguably the most famous ocean pool in Australia is Bondi’s Icebergs, named after its winter swimming club and with a bright-white lap pool that dates back to 1929.
-But there are dozens of others, whether you’re in the south or the north of the city.
+Make a splash in one of Sydney’s beautiful ocean pools.
+Dotted along the coastline and harbour’s edge, these stunning pools offer are a spectacular place to swim, and many have welcomed bathers for more than a century.
+Among the most iconic ocean pools in Australia is Bondi Icebergs, established in 1929.
+Named after its winter swimming club, the striking white lap pool continues to be a symbol of Sydney’s enviable outdoor lifestyle.
+However, Bondi is just the beginning.
+Whether you’re in the northern or southern parts of the city, Sydney boasts dozens of picturesque pools, waiting to be discovered.

 Read more: The most incredible ocean pools in Sydney